t4w4n3/uuid-urandom-benchmark/README.md

 Microbenchmark used to compare /dev/random and /dev/urandom for UUIDs

-The benchmark create 1 milion UUIDs in parallel with either /dev/random or /dev/urandom.
+The benchmark create 1 million UUIDs in parallel with either /dev/random or /dev/urandom.

 If the blocking from /dev/random is really altering performance, we should see a notable difference.